SuperOfficeDocs/superoffice-docs/docs/document/ribbons/troubleshooting.md

 ## Activate VSTO error messages

 SuperOffice Ribbons is build upon Microsoft Office VSTO, and you can turn on troubleshooting on the VSTO.
-You will then get an error message in the MS Office application that tries to load the add-in:
+You will then get an error message in the Microsoft Office application that tries to load the add-in:

 1. Add a new environment variable: Control Panel > System and Security > System > Advanced System Settings, under System Variables. `VSTO_SUPPRESSDISPLAYALERTS = 0`